OpenSAGE/opensage.github.io/posts/year_in_review_2018/year_in_review_2018.md

 ![A similar screenshot as the previous one, except without the aforementioned features](./no_bridges_water_shadows.png)

-There is still lot to improve (water shading, tree shadows, rounded road interections) but I think it's fair to say we've almost reached visual parity with the original game.
+There is still lot to improve (water shading, tree shadows, rounded road intersections) but I think it's fair to say we've almost reached visual parity with the original game.

 Michael finished BFME1 INI parsing and continued with Battle for Middle Earth II.
 At the time of writing the work in still ongoing, but it shouldn't take much longer.
 Being able to parse all INI files in BFME2 will be an important milestone, as it means we can effectively parse all INI files ever written for SAGE 1.
 Later games still contain some INI files, but starting with C&C3 the vast majority of configuration data was moved to XML.